A complete guide to OCR Gateway GCSE Physics

 Communicating information at a distance (radio, satellite and optical fibres), the Solar System, the life cycle of stars, red shift and the evidence for the Big Bang, plus the limits of human exploration of space.

-Practical skills (assessed throughout)
+Topic P9: Practical skills

 Practical Activity Groups (PAGs)

-OCR Gateway GCSE Physics PAGs
+OCR Gateway GCSE Physics practical themes

 Where students lose marks The most common mistake on practical questions is failing to identify the independent, dependent and control variables.
 For every PAG, you should be able to state what was changed, what was measured, and what was kept the same, and explain why.
-Examiners reward the reasoning, not just the answer.
+Mark schemes reward the reasoning, not just the answer.

 Grading and tier choice